St. Andrews University (North Carolina)

-St. Andrews University is a private Presbyterian university in Laurinburg, North Carolina.
-It was established in 1958 as a result of a merger of Flora MacDonald College in Red Springs and Presbyterian Junior College; it was named St. Andrews Presbyterian College from 1960 until 2011 when the college changed its name to St. Andrews University.
+St. Andrews University was a private Presbyterian university in Laurinburg, North Carolina.
+It was established in 1958 as a result of a merger of "Flora MacDonald College" in Red Springs and "Presbyterian Junior College"; it was named St. Andrews Presbyterian College from 1960 until 2011 when the college changed its name to St. Andrews University.
 That same year, it merged with Webber International University of Babson Park, Florida.
 It is also home to the St. Andrews Press.
 In 2013, St. Andrews added its first graduate program, an MBA in business administration.

+The institution closed on May 5, 2025, due to financial issues.

 History

 Charter (1958) and open date (1961)

 The institution was founded in 1958, established as a result of the merger of Flora MacDonald College in Red Springs (est. 1896) and Presbyterian Junior College in Maxton (est. 1928).
 The new college was named St. Andrews Presbyterian College on September 23, 1960.
 The name reflected its Scottish Presbyterian heritage and identified it with the University of St Andrews in Scotland.
-A groundbreaking ceremony was held on April 15, 1959, followed shortly by construction of a campus on an 800-acre location on the south side of Laurinburg.
+A groundbreaking ceremony was held on April 15, 1959, followed shortly by the construction of a campus on an 800-acre location on the south side of Laurinburg.
 St. Andrews held an opening convocation and classes began on September 22, 1961, with 750 students.
 Unusual for its time, the campus was designed to be accessible and barrier-free to students with physical disabilities.
-Ten buildings had been completed by the opening of the college in 1961, including the Academic Building and the Vardell Building, Student Center, a maintenance building, and six residence halls named for presbyteries in the Synod of North Carolina.
+Ten buildings had been completed by the opening of the college in 1961, including the Academic Building and the Vardell Building, the Student Center, a maintenance building, and six residence halls named for presbyteries in the Synod of North Carolina.